cvhooser/learning-rust/ReadMe.md

 - If we only have a binary crate that contains a *src/main.rs* and doesn't have a *src/lib.rs* we can't create integration tests. **Only library crates can expose functions for other crates to use; binary crates are mean't to be run on their own.**
 - This is one of the reasons Rust projects with a binary have a straightforward *src/main.rs* that calls logic that lives in *src/lib.rs* Integration tests can test the library crate and assume the small amount of code in *src/main.rs* will be fine.

+## Day 18

+### 12.0 An I/O Project: Building a Command Line Program
+- So we took a bit of time off.
+So far the important bits of this project are about binary project separation.
+	- Split your program into a _main.rs_ and a _lib.rs_ and move your program’s logic to _lib.rs_.
+	- As long as your command line parsing logic is small, it can remain in _main.rs_.
+	- When the command line parsing logic starts getting complicated, extract it from _main.rs_ and move it to _lib.rs_.
+- There’s a tendency among many Rustaceans to avoid using `clone` to fix ownership problems because of its runtime cost
+- `dyn` is short for *dynamic*
+-  It was discussed earlier, but `?` returns error (i.e. error propogation)
+-  Returning `Ok(())` is the idiomatic way to know you are calling a function for its side effects only.
+-  `if let` if we only have an error case
+-  `unwrap` if we want to `panic!`
+-  `unwrap_or_else` if we want to handle an error case and have `Ok(v)` that we need to unwrap

 # Things I am struggling with and need to review
 - Chapter 4 [String Slices as Parameters](https://doc.rust-lang.org/book/ch04-03-slices.html#string-slices-as-parameters)